lego12239/conf.tcl/README.md

 * conf::load_from_str - to load a conf from a string

 Each routine returns a parsed conf as a dict.
 Single word/string value is saved into this dict as a list with one element.
+Thus every value is a list(with one or more elements).
 On error an exception is thrown.

 Synopsis
 ========